jaanga/gubgub/README.md

 Issues
 --------------------------------------------------------------------------------

+* 2016-10-28 ~ Decide whether or not all folder names have numbers
 * 2016-10-28 ~ Reports error when cannot open README ~ probably unfixable
 * 2016-10-20 ~ Contents readme iframes not working in MS Edge browser